daffafaizan/prototypes/README.md

 # Prototypes

-Welcome to the **Seismic** blockchain's **Prototypes** repository!
-This repo is designed to help beta users build new projects on the Seismic blockchain, while serving as a collection of example code for anyone interested in learning how to work with Seismic.
+Welcome to **Seismic**'s repository of prototypes!
+This repo is designed to help beta users build new projects on Seismic, while serving as a collection of example code for anyone interested in learning how to work with the `stype`.
 Each project in this repo lives in its own directory and comes with a dedicated README providing further details.

 ## Purpose

 This repository exists for:

-- **Reference & Examples:** Developers looking to understand the Seismic blockchain or seeking best practices can explore these prototypes as real-world examples.
+- **Reference & Examples:** Developers looking to understand Seismic or seeking best practices can explore these prototypes as real-world examples.
 - **Collaboration:** We encourage contributions, feedback, and discussions about all things Seismic.

-Each project in this repo lives in its own directory and includes a dedicated README that provides more details.

-## Projects Overview
+## Descriptions

 Below is a quick summary of each prototype currently available in this repository: